-One of what causes rats to come into your house is as a result of poor sanitation and when you have packs of food littered around when rats can quickly get across.
-One thing you should note is that these rodents are always in search of food, which means that leaving packs of food will cause them to come to your home – which is a good shelter by the way.
+One of the causes of rats to come into your house is as a result of poor sanitation.
+One thing you should note is that these rodents are always in search of food, which means that leaving packs of food will cause them to come to your home – which is also a good shelter for them, by the way.

 Now, the reason you should take this post seriously is that once you see one rat in your house, just understand you are in for a big ride if not appropriately handled.
 Also, your family’s health will be at risk because there are chances of getting sick from mouse droppings.

 Now that we are clear on the need for not having rats around in your home, you should also know what attracts rats to your house.
-You might be surprised and knock yourself on the head (all jokes).
+Carry on reading to find out more.

 7 Things that Attracts Rats to your House